ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 RFC EDITOR: PLEASE REMOVE THIS SECTION.

+## Version -03 to -04 ## {#sec-03-04}

+* Revised RESTful interface, as to methods and parameters.

+* Extended processing of joining request, as to check/retrieval of public keys.

+* Revised and extended profile requirements.

+* Included general content previously in draft-ace-key-groupcomm-oscore

+* Registration of media type and content format application/ace-group+cbor

+* Editorial improvements.

 ## Version -02 to -03 ## {#sec-02-03}

 * Exchange of information on the countersignature algorithm and related parameters, during the Token POST (Section 3.3).